 - Figure-eight loop by 35%

-Be the first one to choose and book a boat for the summer 2020 wherever you like.
-You´ll pay only 15% deposit now and you are half way on your next holiday!
+Be the first one to choose and book a boat for the summer 2021 wherever you like.
+Pay only a 15% deposit now and you're on your way to your next holiday!